entropyqueen/entropyQueen.github.io/_posts/2017-07-20-Bus_pirate_presentation.md

 To execute a macro, you can use the `(x)` command, with `x` being the number corresponding to the macro you want.
 As I previously mentioned, there is a macro that is used to detect the speed of the device (4.Auto Baud Detection), which is useful if you did not know the operating speed.

-Once a macro is executed, depending on the one you chose, either will you be able to stop it and return to UART mode, either you won't and will need to reset the BP.
+Once a macro is executed, depending on the one you chose, either will you be able to stop it and return to UART mode, or you won't and will need to reset the BP.

-But before we execute any macro, we must plug the BP to the target device.
+But before we execute any macro, we must plug the BP into the target device.

 ## cable configuration